-Low-Maintenance Timber Cladding
+Low Maintenance Timber Cladding

-Cedar and thermally modified timber are less likely to move and allow you to use a more delicate joint.
-All wood will weather and go silver over time unless it is treated, but treatment adds to the upkeep of your cladding.
+"Cedar and thermally modified timber are less likely to move and allow you to use a more delicate joint," begins Tom Barnes, managing director of Vastern Timber.

-Wood is made up of three things — cellulose, hemicellulose and lignin.
+"Wood is made up of three things — cellulose, hemicellulose and lignin.
 When timber is heated at 210°C it reconfigures the structure of the wood and creates a mesh that prevents water entering.
 The hemicellulose is the part of the wood that bonds with water, and this decreases during the heating process so that the timber can’t bond with water.

-As a result, the wood takes on the following properties:
+"As a result, the wood takes on the following properties:

 - It becomes hygrophobic — it resists water and won’t take on any more.